programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 First, let's step through the options that are given in the command line above.

-- **--into OurNewDatabase.db**  This loads the CSV data into the database called OurNewDatabase.db
+- **--into test.graphdb**  This loads the CSV data into the database called OurNewDatabase.db
 - **--nodes:Company companies.csv** Create nodes using the customers.csv file.
 - **--relationships:CONTAINS director_details.csv** Creates the edges between nodes based on the contents of the director_details.csv file.